 For some jobs you need a postgraduate qualification.

-Postgraduate courses are available in Soil Science (University of Aberdeen) and Applied Poultry Science, Organic Farming, Soils and Sustainability, and Sustainable Plant Health (Scotland's Rural College (SRUC)).
+Postgraduate courses (SCQF Level 11) are available in Soil Science (University of Aberdeen) and Applied Poultry Science, Organic Farming and Soils and Sustainability (Scotland's Rural College (SRUC)).

 accurate, and able to pay close attention to detail